The Futures Premium and Rice Market Efficiency in Prewar Japan: The Model

 \subsection{Statistical Inference for Time-varying Parameters}

 This subsection presents our methodology for statistical inference on the time-varying estimates of $\beta_t$'s in Equation (\ref{eqn:tv-fpe eq}).
 The idea is so simple that we examine the {\it estimates} with the joint distribution of our time-varying {\it estimator} $\hat\beta_1,\hat\beta_2,\cdots,\hat\beta_{T-k}$ under the unbiasedness hypothesis that $\beta_t=1$ for any $t$ and $\alpha=0$.
 After setting a significance level, for example, 95\%, we construct upper and lower bounds based on the distribution as two time series: ${\beta^U_1,\beta^U_2,\cdots,\beta^U_{T-k}}$ and ${\beta^L_1,\beta^L_2,\cdots,\beta^L_{T-k}}$.
-Then, using a confidence band constructed from the two series of bounds, we examine in what period the estimates $\hat{\beta}_t$'s are inside the band to identify the periods of market efficiency.
+Then, using a confidence band constructed from the two series of bounds, we examine in what period the $\hat{\beta}_t$ estimates are inside the band to identify the efficient market periods.

 However, we cannot employ an asymptotic theory to construct the confidence bands on time-varying coefficients that are supposed to follow a random walk.
 This difficulty stems from the asymptotes involved in a Brownian motion or Brownian bridge, and it is complex to derive them theoretically; their distributions can only be represented with some Brownian motion or Brownian bridge if it is successful.
 That is, such distributions require a Monte Carlo technique to conduct some statistical inference.
 We are obliged to adopt a residual-based bootstrap technique to construct parameter confidence bands of a state space model under the assumption of the unbiasedness hypothesis: $(\alpha,\beta_1,\cdots,\beta_{T-k})=(0,1,\cdots,1)$ for our time-varying model.
 We consider the case where each $\beta_t$ is estimated by the above method while the data are generated by Equation (\ref{eqn:fpe eq}) when $(\alpha,\beta)=(0,1)$.